jsapuyesp/aws-amplify-quick-notes/README.md

 3. Connect to [AWS Amplify Console](https://console.aws.amazon.com/amplify/home) and wait for build to start.
 You will be given a production URL and you are ready to take some notes!

 ### License

 This library is licensed under the MIT-0 License.
-See the LICENSE file.
+See the LICENSE file.sd